 The Berkeley Revolution focuses on the late 1960s and 1970s.
 It emerged from an honors undergraduate seminar in American Studies at UC Berkeley, “The Bay Area in the Seventies,” taught by Scott Saul in the spring of 2017 and repeated periodically.
 It contains more than 500 documents that together explore “the rare city in the United States where the transformations of the 1960s continued to gain momentum in the 1970s.”

-David Mundstock compiled a chronology of Berkeley politics in the 1970s and campaign posters from the ’70s and beyond.
+David Mundstock compiled a chronology of Berkeley politics in the 1970s and campaign posters (with music files attached) from the ’70s and beyond.
+It came into the possession of BHSM after his death; for a less “psychedelic” version of the same text and images, see our Berkeley in the 70s page.

 The searchable City of Berkeley’s Records Online contains election information, ordinances, resolutions, agendas, meeting minutes, contracts, and other City documents.